-It is a legal requirement to keep accurate registers of students' attendance and punctuality:
+It is a legal requirement to keep accurate registers of pupils' attendance and punctuality:

-5.1.1 The School will keep an attendance register, and place all students onto this register.
+5.1.1 The School will keep an attendance register, and place all pupils onto this register.

-5.1.2 The School will take the attendance register at the start of the first session of each school day and once during the second session.
+5.1.2 The School will take the attendance register at the start of the first session of each school day (8.45am) and will close at 9.15am, after which an unauthorised code will be given.
+The register will also be taken once during the second session.
 Registers will also be taken by subject teachers in the first 10 minutes of every lesson.

-5.1.3 The register for the first session will be taken at 8.45am.
-The register for the second session will be taken at 13.05pm.
+The register for the first session will be taken at 8.45am.
+The register for the second session will be 5.1.3 taken at either 12.30pm (students on lunch 2) or 13:10pm (for students on lunch 1).